Are you a data nerd? Do you love to distill specific information from larger trends? Sounds like economics might be the right field for you.

 Ohio University’s main campus is home to the school’s Internet portal, known as eCampus to students.
 This school offers students the opportunity to get the rare Master of Financial Economics.
 This school, which is regionally accredited by the NCACS THLC, and is also independently accredited by the AACSB.
 The online business school is also endorsed by the Chartered Financial Analyst exams.

 The Master of Financial Economics is a program that is recognized to be based on the CFA Body of Knowledge.
 It is also endorsed by this institution, meaning that students who successfully complete this degree will be eligible to sit for the exam that will see them become certified chartered financial analysts.
+This is a 10-course, 30-credit hour degree.
+This includes a research project that is mandatory for all students.
+Sample courses include:

 This is a flexible and convenient program that can take as little as one year to complete.
 It is also taught in an asynchronous format, allowing students to study when it’s best for them.
 With a renown faculty and a strong curriculum, Ohio University is the perfect institution for students want to get a degree from one of the leading cheap online grad schools.